DougR22/test1/vi-cheat-sheet.md

 ## Replace
 ```
 :s/a/b      Replace first a with b (line)
-:s/a/b/g    Replace all on line
+:s/a/b/g    Replace all a on line
-:%s/a/b/g   Replace all in file
+:%s/a/b/g   Replace all a in file
 ```